tjme/opinionate/README.md

 Or rather, [PostGraphile](https://github.com/graphile/postgraphile) is used to automatically generate a GraphQL API/back-end (derived from your existing database, using introspection).
 Then the front-end components are generated similarly from the GraphQL using ES6 template files, and any additional metadata you can provide (see below).

 This version of Opinionate includes built-in templates that generate a fully functional front-end, using the latest [Angular](https://angular.io), [Angular Material](https://material.angular.io) and [Apollo Client](https://www.apollographql.com/docs/angular).
 The generated code is [TypeScript](https://www.typescriptlang.org) (and HTML templates) and is fully human-readable, enabling ongoing development and hand crafting.
-Alternatively, you can refine or customize the templates to better suit your needs, or you can create your own (which could target other technologies, such as React or VueJS, see below).
+Alternatively, you can refine or customize the templates to better suit your needs, or you can create your own (which could target other technologies, such as React, see below).

 Alternatively, Opinionate can be used with other GraphQL server-side technologies, to automatically generate just the front-end/client.

-## Motivation

-Writing code is frequently difficult and time consuming, and can often be highly repetitive.
-Code is regularly needed simply to translate from one data representation to another (e.g. SQL to JSON).
-It would be much easier to produce an application if it could simply be defined (declaratively) in one place, using a single language or notation (some refer to this as DRY, Don't Repeat Yourself).

-Though modern frameworks like Angular and technologies such as GraphQL offer a lot of power and flexibility (and the Angular CLI provides some shortcuts) a lot of boilerplate code is still required, to build a full stack application (so it's not very DRY).
-By making some assumptions (which may arguably be opinionated), a lot of boilerplate code can be generated automatically.
-Even if some of the code is not quite appropriate or requires further development or hand-crafting, it might still save a lot of time.
-Hopefully also, it might often be more efficient to refine the code generation/tool, rather than hand working the code afterwards.

 ## Prerequisites